IMFUZZ/sdl_game_engine/README.md

 COMPILING! :

 	- Open a windows cmd in the project root directory (where main.cpp is..
 DUH!)
-	- Type : 'Make' (Without the ''..
+	- Type : 'make' (Without the ''..
 DUHH)
-	- The file "main.exe" should be created in the directory!
+	- The file "main.exe" should be created in the "./src" directory!

+#LINUX :

+What you need :

+	- Linux that can install SDL2 (Tested on SDL2)
+	- A clone of the repository (obviously)
+	- G++ (should already be included) and SDL2 (apt-get install libsdl2, pacman -S SDL2, etc depending on your system)

+Things to do :

+	- Don't edit the Makefile (DON'T)
+	- Chill

+COMPILING! :

+	- Open a terminal in the project root directory
+	- Type : 'make' (Without the ''..
+DUHH)
+	- The file ".main" should be created in the "./src" directory!